 Carolyn Wainscott is a homemaker, mother, grandmother, and great grandmother.
 She is a self-taught quilter and crafter who makes money from home in a wide variety of ways.
-Find out how this great grandmother can make money as a retiree.
+Find out how this great grandmother has been able to make money as a retiree.

 Tell us a little bit about yourself and your entrepreneurial journey.

-I am a 75-year-old widow of three years after 55 years of marriage whose main focus in life has been my family and homemaking.
+I'm a 75-year-old widow, after 55 years of marriage, whose main focus in life has been my family and homemaking.
 I love designing, creating, and repurposing.
-I was very involved with my children and their activities, then my grandchildren, and now with my great grandchildren.
+I was very involved with my children and their activities, then my grandchildren, and now with my great-grandchildren.

-I didn’t know what my program would be about but surely could come up with a 30-minute program about something so off to class I went to learn about lights, cameras, action and possibly becoming rich and famous.
+I didn't know what my program would be about, but surely I could come up with a 30-minute program about something.
+So off to class, I went to learn about lights, cameras, action, and possibly becoming rich and famous.

 How did you learn to be computer savvy?

 By trial and error.
 I got my first computer in the mid-90s and am 99% self-taught.
 The other 1% is, call a friend, or call a grandchild.
 There have been times I know someone is sitting in that machine laughing at me.
 At times it was so frustrating, pitching it into the yard seemed like a good option; but all in all, I do not have any formal training.

 What tech advice do you have for others who are intimidated by technology?

 I guess it is just to keep on trying, and no question is stupid, don't be afraid to ask for help.
 I gave myself an iPad for Christmas and barely knew how to turn it on.
 It is sitting on the desk as I keep working on my old fave.
 I was told I would really like it, well, I don't.
 I have a 12-year-old great-grandson who negotiates around his with ease, and if I do anything on mine, I have to get him to help me, but in turn, I am teaching him to be my cameraman, and he wants to learn to quilt.